-Madonna di Campiglio resort guide - a general overview
+Madonna di Campiglio resort - a general overview

 Ski holidays in Madonna di Campiglio attract an affluent Italian clientele which is reflected in the standard of the hotels, shops, bars and restaurants.
 The village is busy all day and promenading is an early evening ritual.
 Ski holidays in Madonna are not just about skiing.

-Madonna has 65km of ski pistes and interlinked Folgarida has 60km.
-Since 2012 there is a new link between Madonna and neighbouring Pinzolo which has added a further 25km of trails.
+Madonna has 65km of ski pistes and interlinked Folgarida and Marilleva which add another 60km.
+Since 2012 there is a new link between Madonna and neighbouring Pinzolo which has added a further 30km of trails.
 So the total area of 150km of pistes creates a reasonably large ski area with something for all standards on piste.
-There is also enough off-piste to keep stronger skiers happy.
-Snowboarders are well looked after in Madonna.
+Snowboarders are also well looked after in Madonna.

 1,520m - 2,505m